open-goal/jak-project/README.md

 Asset Packing Tool
 -----------------------
-Packs together all assets into a format that can be played.
+Packs together all assets/compiled code/runtime into a format that can be played.
 The simplest version to go with the simplest extraction tool will just pass the level/art-group/texture/TXT files to the compiler, and copy STR/sound/visbility files into the fakeiso.
 Then pack in CGOs/DGOs.

+It's important that the asset extraction/packing can be automated so we can avoid distributing the assets, which are large and probably not supposed to be distributed.